Todo por dos pesos: Format

-Sketches were presented "live" from the studio (located in Miami) by the two drivers, who were accompanied by a Chinese secretary (Irene Chong-Lin, born in Hong Kong) nicknamed Sushi Tepanaki, an older man (Alfonso Crispino), who under the pseudonym of Dr. Dyango appeared while dancing ridiculously, a dancing trio called "Los Carlitos Bala", and audience members.
+Sketches were presented "live" from the studio (located in Miami) by the two hosts, who were accompanied by a Chinese secretary (Irene Chong-Lin, born in Hong Kong) nicknamed Sushi Tepanaki, an older man (Alfonso Crispino), who under the pseudonym of Dr. Dyango appeared while dancing ridiculously, a dancing trio called "Los Carlitos Bala", and audience members.
 As of 2000 the section known as "The musical ranking of Todo por dos pesos" took shape.
 Throughout that year, 58 songs enriched the program, with artists such as Los 3 locos, which had the highest ranking of that year.
 The topic with the least turnover was Copetín de Buenos Aires by Jaime Cohen.